huytran72/huytran72/README.md

   ### WELCOME TO MY PAGE 👋👋👋
-My name is Huy Tran (Kenny).
+My name is Huy Tran (Harry).
 I am a Junior in Software Engineering at San Jose State University.
 I am interested in building the website and would like to be a full-stack developer.<be>

 <div align="center">